yujinyan/blog/content/blog/posts/analysis-jetpack-datastore.md

 }
 ```

 This counter doesn't work either.
 The 100 coroutines all read the default value 0 and update the key to 1 over and over again. `StateFlow` always has a value, so reading from it returns immediately.
-This means reads from this snapshot won't go through the actor, bypassing the atomicity guarantee.
+Reads from this snapshot consequently won't go through the actor, bypassing the atomicity guarantee.
 In contrast, `Flow.first()` is a suspend method.
-This method suspends so that the `Read` message  can be properly queued up and processed serially by the actor.
+It suspends so that the `Read` message  can be properly queued up and processed serially by the actor.

 Note that inside the `DataStore` edit block, we can also read data from the `Preferences` lambda parameter directly.
 This should be the recommended approach.